TonyGrif/odu-cs471-notes/Processes/Process Communication/Message Passing.md

 - Blocking Receive: receiver is blocked until a message is available.
 - Non-Blocking Receive: receiver retrieves either a valid or null message.
 ### Automatic vs. Explicit Buffering
-These are set for when buffering is required for inter-process communication.
+These are set for when buffering is required for [[Inter-Process Communication | inter-process communication]].
 - Zero Capacity: messages cannot be stored in queue.
 - Bounded Capacity: predetermined finite capacity in the queue; senders must block if queue if full.
 - Unbounded Capacity: the queue does not have predefined capacity; senders are never required to block.